BAIN MUSC 726T

 Pythagorean means

-For more information see Wikipedia Superparticular ratio and Pythagorean means.
+For more information, see the Wikipedia article Pythagorean means.

 Basic Interval Models